This photo is a little different to most. It looks like a

 oblique angle and you could barely see what was beneath the surface.

-Check out this old dive site map of the island.
-It's a very oblique angle and it's not even focussing on the western side of the island (where the majority of snorkelling and diving takes place).
-It's basically impossible to use as an actual map because the flags aren't in the right locations and you can't tell how they relate to each other.
+Check out this old dive site map of the island from the 1990s.
+It's a decent map for the time it was made but modern technology has improved in leaps and bounds.
+It give a general idea of where sites are but isn't too specific.
+It's a very oblique angle that renders it virtually impossible to use as an actual map of the island.
 Interestingly, it also shows a lot of locations that aren't on any recent maps.
 That could be because there are no moorings there, or just because those sites have dropped out of common usage.
 Canyons, Mystery Reef, Pirates Cave, Docks and Southern Drift are not referenced on the island in modern times.

 of diver training is being able to produce underwater maps of a dive